Listed buildings in Betchton

 Betchton is a civil parish in Cheshire East, England.
-It contains 18 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+It contains 18 buildings recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the middle grade, and the others are at Grade II.
 The parish is almost entirely rural.
 Many of the listed buildings are timber-framed farmhouses dating from the 16th and 17th centuries.
-The Trent and Mersey Canal runs through the parish, and eight structures associated with this are listed, namely four bridges, two locks, and two mileposts.
+The Trent and Mersey Canal runs through the parish, with eight associated structures listed: four bridges, two locks, and two mileposts.
 The other listed buildings are structures associated with the farmhouses, a country house, and a public house.